 Certain surgical procedures are covered only when performed as outpatient surgery.
-Members should ask their professional provider if this applies to a proposed surgery, or contact Customer Service.
+Members should ask their professional provider if this applies to a proposed surgery, or contact the Health Navigator team.
 See sections 7.5.11 and 7.5.12 for more information about cosmetic and reconstructive surgery.